 Vincent Delbrouck creates memorable impressions of the places he explores by integrating personal and fictional perspectives into single works.

 The Brussels photographer Anne De Gelas creates highly personal work.
-Often self-portraiture, her images can be intimately revealing.
 She combines handwritten and typed texts, drawings, clippings and photographs to create a form of diary.

 Beauty and a sense of hope are central to Mous Lamrabat’s work.
 His photographs are absurd and surrealistic, at times subtly provocative, always colourful and fun.